 Here’s how to clear cache files manually on your Mac device:

-If you are worried that you might delete necessary files, you can use iMyMac’s Mac Cleaner again.
+If you are worried that you might delete necessary files, you can use iMyMac PowerMyMac again.

 You can find them by utilizing the Spotlight search:

-Add-ons and plugins of your applications are included in the Other category (as opposed to the Apps category).
+Add-ons and plugins of your applications are included in the Mac Other Storage category (as opposed to the Apps category).
 These don’t take up much space.
 However, it’s still worth clearing them out to gain more space.

 Extensions sometimes cause trouble to your Mac device and it is best to remove them.
 This is a double whammy!
-You get to remove the app that causes trouble and you get to free up space too.
+You get to remove the app logs that cause trouble and you get to free up space too.
 You can manually remove these extensions one-by-one.

 How to remove your Safari extensions:

 How to remove your Chrome extensions: